 The Core Components

-Clean metadata, consistent artwork, artist pick, updated bio, Canvas or Clips where suitable, and an unreleased pitch submitted in Spotify for Artists at least 7 days before release so followers get the right song in Release Radar.
+Clean metadata, consistent artwork, Artist Pick, updated bio, Canvas or Clips where suitable.
+An unreleased pitch submitted in Spotify for Artists at least 7 days before release ensures followers get the right song in Release Radar.

 Spotify’s personalized surfaces (Release Radar, Radio/Autoplay, Mixes, Discover-style playlists) respond to listener behavior.
-Promotion should earn high save rate, low early skips, and repeat listens, which in turn expands future reach.
+Promotion should earn high save rates, low early skips, and repeat listens, which in turn expands future reach.

 Why It Matters